Warner Bros. Discovery (WBD) Gains As Market Dips: What You Should Know

-Prior to today's trading, shares of the operator of cable TV channels such as TLC and Animal Planet had gained 4.28% over the past month.
-This has outpaced the Consumer Discretionary sector's gain of 2.03% and lagged the S&P 500's gain of 4.86% in that time.
+Prior to today's trading, shares of the operator of cable TV channels such as TLC and Animal Planet had gained 8.58% over the past month.
+This has outpaced the Consumer Discretionary sector's gain of 5.35% and the S&P 500's gain of 4.22% in that time.

 Warner Bros.
-Discovery will be looking to display strength as it nears its next earnings release.
-In that report, analysts expect Warner Bros.
-Discovery to post earnings of -$0.37 per share.
-This would mark a year-over-year decline of 236.36%.
-Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $10.61 billion, up 7.96% from the year-ago period.
+Discovery will be looking to display strength as it nears its next earnings release, which is expected to be August 3, 2023.
+On that day, Warner Bros.
+Discovery is projected to report earnings of -$0.37 per share, which would represent a year-over-year decline of 236.36%.
+Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $10.6 billion, up 7.9% from the year-ago period.

-Any recent changes to analyst estimates for Warner Bros.
-Discovery should also be noted by investors.
+Investors might also notice recent changes to analyst estimates for Warner Bros.
+Discovery.
 These recent revisions tend to reflect the evolving nature of short-term business trends.
-As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.
+With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.

 The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
 It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
-Over the past month, the Zacks Consensus EPS estimate has moved 67.53% lower.
+Within the past 30 days, our consensus EPS projection has moved 28.45% lower.
 Warner Bros.
-Discovery is holding a Zacks Rank of #3 (Hold) right now.
+Discovery currently has a Zacks Rank of #3 (Hold).

 The Broadcast Radio and Television industry is part of the Consumer Discretionary sector.
-This group has a Zacks Industry Rank of 192, putting it in the bottom 24% of all 250+ industries.
+This industry currently has a Zacks Industry Rank of 208, which puts it in the bottom 18% of all 250+ industries.

 The Zacks Industry Rank gauges the strength of our individual industry groups by measuring the average Zacks Rank of the individual stocks within the groups.
 Our research shows that the top 50% rated industries outperform the bottom half by a factor of 2 to 1.